AnxietyBlaze/AlphaBot/README.md

 I Use Atom.io For Coding & Command Prompt For Hosting The Bot.

-Contact Me On Discord If You Need Tthe Password --- Check My Profile For Username.
+Contact Me On Discord If You Need The Password --- Check My Profile For Username.